vanhoutk/DistributedFileSystem/README.md

   - ~~Interactive~~
   - ~~Includes the first Client Application~~
   - Change into more of a text editor
+  - Change upload logic to upload a file rather than text input

 2. Primary Client Application